Cite evidence and reference specific parts of the research when giving feedback.

 Do the authors provide tools, resources, data, and outputs that might enable or enhance future work and meta-analysis?

-Are the paper’s chosen topic and approach to global priorities, cause prioritization, and high-impact interventions?
+Are the paper’s chosen topic and approach likely to be useful to

 Does the paper consider real-world relevance and deal with policy and implementation questions?
 Are the setup, assumptions, and focus realistic?